Here are 10 “cheap” New Orleans wedding venues in the area under $3,000 (and most are under $1,000).

 Friday, Saturday, and Sunday rentals start at $1000 and events can begin earlier in the day and end by four or can last from seven to eleven pm.
 Additional hours cost $300 per hour and a one-hour wedding ceremony (with a rehearsal included) is $300, plus $2 per chair rented.
 The space holds 125 standing room guests, 96 seated dinner guests, and 64 guests if seated for dinner and a dance floor is present.
-The require a damage deposit at $500.
-You can purchase additional set up/tear down for $100 per hour.
+Required damage deposit is $500 and additional set up/tear down time is $100 per hour.
 This venue requires you to use their caterer.

 $1,000 – French Quarter